jon-harper/OmniBox/docs/assembly/front.md

     | [:material-cart: ELECTOP MicroSD Reader Extension][bom_electop_micro_sd] | 1   | See note. |

     !!! note "Note: MicroSD Reader Extension"
-        Each MCU tray entry mentions if a short (6" LANMU) or long (18" ELECTOP) reader extension is needed.
+        Each MCU tray entry notes if the part requires a short (6" LANMU) or long (18" ELECTOP) reader extension.
 The illustrated SKR 2 requires a long extension.

-        The assembly process for both is identical.
+        The assembly process for both lengths of SD reader extension is the same.

 === "Generic"